tushortz/PackageControlPackages/README.md

 [MultiValue BASIC](https://packagecontrol.io/packages/MultiValue%20BASIC) - SublimeText Syntax for MultiValue BASIC

 [Multibyte Word Separators](https://packagecontrol.io/packages/Multibyte%20Word%20Separators) - It corresponds to move to each word of the cursor.

+[Multicommand](https://packagecontrol.io/packages/Multicommand) - SublimeText plugin to run multiple commands on one keybinding

 [MultipleSelectionScroller](https://packagecontrol.io/packages/MultipleSelectionScroller) - A Sublime Text plugin to allow scrolling through multiple selections and to clear the selections leaving a single cursor at various locations.